 Cannabidiol (CBD) is one of the chemicals in marijuana, also known as cannabis.
 It’s not the one that gets you “high.”
 That’s THC.
 CBD is legal in all 50 states, though some have stricter rules than others.

-There’s evidence that marijuana helps with HIV symptoms and some side effects of treatment.
+There’s some evidence that marijuana may help with HIV symptoms and some side effects of treatment.
 Scientists are still learning how it works.
 Most studies are on the entire cannabis plant, not specific chemicals.
 Here’s what we found.

 Effects of Marijuana